kevinolega/homepage/now.md

 ---
 ### work

+I manage projects for a US-based web design and development company.

-I manage projects for a US-based career and HR consulting business.
+I also manage marketing projects for a career and HR consulting business.

 I'm currently not accepting additional work and business proposals.